nathangeffen/cagl/README.md

 	make
 	sudo make install

 How you compile CAGL programs might differ slightly across environments, but assuming you have a common, standard GNU/Linux distribution, the most likely scenario is that CAGL will be installed in /usr/local/lib and /usr/local/include and that you have *pkg-config* installed.
-To compile your program called *myprog.c* in development that use CAGL, you would typically do this:
+To compile your program called *myprog.c* in development that uses CAGL, you would typically do this:

     cc -g -Wall -pedantic myprog.c -o myprog `pkg-config --libs --cflags cagl-0.1`